Healthy Items Food Banks Always Need

 Donate food.

 If you want to donate food rather than money, you don’t need to spend a lot to make a difference.
-Even if you have limited resources, a can of tuna fish can help someone.
-What if each time you grocery shop you buy 1 extra can of tuna fish, pasta sauce, or box of pasta?
-If you up-size that just a little, what if you took $5 of your grocery money and bought for your local food bank instead?
+Even if you have limited resources, a packet of tuna fish can help someone.
+What if each time you grocery shop, you bought 1 extra can of tuna fish, pasta sauce, or a box of pasta?
+Or what if you took $5 of your grocery money and purchased items for your local food bank instead?

-Ideas for making room in the budget to donate to the local food bank
+Tips for finding money in your budget to donate to the local food bank

 • Take $5 of your grocery money and buy staples for a local food bank.